cxxzcc/myNotes/ds/dm.md

 rewrite select * to only query columns which covered by index

 10a
-if...  need multiple seek operations to write to the log and then act on the data.
+In write-ahead logging, system writes the actions to the log before execute. if...  need multiple seek operations to write to the log and then act on the data.

 10b